 In many gardens, grass clippings accumulate to such a level that composting alone is not an adequate disposal method.
 A useful way to recycle these excess grass cuttings is to use them to mulch flower beds and vegetable patches.
 This means that moisture stays in the ground longer and supplies plant roots with a slow-release fertilizer.
 What's more, these cuttings keep the soil looser so that you have to hoe less often.
 As the grass rots on the beds, it becomes a natural fertilizer for your plants.
 The grass clippings can be used directly from the catch basket of your lawnmower, as long as it doesn't contain any weeds or grass seeds.
 To prevent the grass from putrefying, the mulch layer applied should be no more than three to five centimetres high when fresh.
 It is even better to let the grass wilt a little before using it.
+To achieve the best results from mulching, use the GARDENA combisystem Grubber to lightly incorporate the fresh or dry grass cuttings into the ground immediately after mowing.
 Keep the mulch layer dense by topping up with mulch material if necessary.

 Miracle product: Used coffee grounds